Accounting Equation for a Corporation: Transactions C7–C8

 On December 7, 2022, ASI uses a temporary help service for 6 hours at a cost of $20 per hour.
 ASI records the invoice immediately, but it will pay the $120 when it is due in 10 days.
 This transaction has the following effect on the accounting equation:

 The accounting equation shows that ASI's liabilities increase by $120 and the expense causes stockholders' equity to decrease by $120.

 The liability will be recorded in Accounts Payable and the expense will be recorded in Temp Service Expense.
 The general journal entry for utilizing the temp service is:

 The effect of the first seven transactions on the accounting equation can be viewed here:

-The totals show us that the corporation has assets of $17,200 and the sources are the creditors with $7,120 and the stockholders with $10,080.
-The accounting equation totals also reveal that the corporation's creditors have a claim of $7,120 and the stockholders have a claim for the remaining $10,080.
+The totals show us that the corporation had assets of $17,200 and the sources were the creditors with $7,120 and the stockholders with $10,080.
+The accounting equation totals also reveal that the corporation's creditors had a claim of $7,120 and the stockholders had a claim for the remaining $10,080.

 **The income statement (which reports the corporations' revenues, expenses, gains, and losses for a specified time period) is a link between balance sheets.
 It provides the results of operations—an important part of the change in stockholders' equity.

 The income statement for the first seven days of December is shown here:

 On December 8, 2022, ASI received $500 from the clients it had billed on December 6.
 The effect on the accounting equation is: